panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 IPv6 specifies a 20-bit field Flow Label field {{RFC6437}}, included in the fixed part of the IPv6 header and hence present in every IPv6 packet.
 An endpoint sets the value  in this field to one of a set of pseudo-randomly assigned values.
 If a packet is not part of any flow, the flow label value is set to zero {{RFC3697}}.
 A number of Standards Track and Best Current Practice RFCs (e.g., {{RFC8085}}, {{RFC6437}}, {{RFC6438}}) encourage IPv6 endpoints to set a non-zero value in this field.
 A multiplexing transport could choose to use multiple flow labels to allow the network to independently forward its subflows, or to use one common value for the traffic aggregate.
 The flow label is present in all fragments.
 IPsec was originally put forward as one important use-case for this mechanism and does encrypt the field {{RFC6438}}.

-Once set, the flow label can provide information that can help inform network devices about subflows present at the transport layer, without needing to interpret the setting of upper layer protocol fields {{RFC6294}}.
+Once set, the flow label can provide information that can help inform network nodes about subflows present at the transport layer, without needing to interpret the setting of upper layer protocol fields {{RFC6294}}.
 This information can also be used to coordinate how aggregates of transport subflows are grouped when queued in the network and to select appropriate per-flow forwarding when choosing between alternate paths {{RFC6438}} (e.g. for Equal Cost Multipath Routing (ECMP) and Link Aggregation (LAG)).

 ### Reasons for Non-deployment